reddy1praveen/test_probate_frontend_windows/README.md

 Instruction to test iss same
 The tar files already contains NODE_MODULES so `don't run` commands `yarn install` and `yarn setup`

-in Azure pass we dont start app using start command.
+in Azure PAAS we don't start app using `yarn start` command.

 We simple need to set the path.